Build your first class display, the vocabulary way

 I’ve left my personal favourite for last.
 One of the best ways to ensure your students truly and deeply understand the nuances of a word is by getting them to create metaphors that capture the word’s meaning.
 For instance, you might make a metaphor for the word ‘ascend’, which says “ascend is a lift going up high because ascend means to go upwards, just like a lift going higher and higher”.
 A great way to do this would be to assign certain words to each of your students, which they can then start building their imaginative sentences around.
 This way, they have to really think about what a word means and how it relates to the world they know.
 Once your students have all finished making their masterpieces, you can stick them on the wall, perhaps alongside some nifty illustrations!

 Of course, we’d love to hear your own word display ideas as well – or even see some photos of them being put into action!
-Share your wondrous word walls with us on Twitter, or write a comment down below.
+Share your wondrous word walls with us on Twitter.

 Develop confident voices and strong literacy in your school